-Magnesium deficiency is often the cause of many common symptoms I see in clinic.
+Magnesium deficiency is often the cause of many common symptoms I see in the clinic.
 Luckily it is a very simple self-care to put right.

 Muscle Spasm pain such as headache, menstrual cramps, or IBS